 - Return to activity after COVID-19 should be guided by a body-system approach that includes the cardiac, pulmonary, hematologic, musculoskeletal, and gastrointestinal systems.

 - Clinicians should advise patients to return to activity in a slow, gradual, stepwise manner.

 - Patients should be given instructions to speak with their health care provider should they develop symptoms in the body systems listed above.

 Here are important recommendations for returning to running after having COVID-19 as outlined in the HSS Journal:

 - Exercise should not resume if a patient with COVID-19 has a persistent fever, dyspnea at rest, cough, chest pain, or palpitations.
 Get further testing before resuming running.

 - Any COVID-19 patient with an underlying cardiovascular or pulmonary condition should consult a physician prior to resumption of exercise, even if asymptomatic.

-- An otherwise healthy patient with a self-limited course of COVID-19 who has been asymptomatic for 7 days may begin resuming physical activity at 50% of normal intensity and volume.
+- An otherwise healthy patient with a self-limited course of COVID-19 who has been asymptomatic for several days may begin resuming physical activity at 50% of normal intensity and volume.